abyss/update-tf-versions/README.md

 ## 📞 Need Help?

 - Check the [AGENTS.md](AGENTS.md) file for technical implementation details
-- Review your Terraform module source URLs for compatibility
+- Review your Terraform/OpenTofu module source URLs for compatibility
 - Test on a small subset of files first
 - Use `git diff` to verify changes before committing